studioijeoma/ijeomamotion/readme.md

 A Processing library for sketching flash-like animations.
 Read more at ekeneijeoma.com/processing/ijeomamotion.

 #Install
-Unzip and put the extracted ijeomamotion folder into the libraries folder of your Processing sketches.
+Unzip and put the extracted ijeomamotion folder into the libraries folder of your Processing Sketches.
 Reference and examples are included in the ijeomamotion folder.

 #Getting Started
-First import the library into your sketch via Sketch->Import Library->ijeomamotion.
+First import the library into your Sketch via Sketch->Import Library->ijeomamotion.
 Then call

 `Motion.setup(this);`